 - Grasp the tick as closely to the skin as possible using fine, sharp tweezers.
 In one, fluid motion, carefully pull the tick straight up from the skin.

 - Check the area to ensure that the full tick has been removed completely.
 If a tick is firmly latched on, the head may remain in the skin.

 - Dispose of the tick by flushing it down the toilet, dousing it in rubbing alcohol, or trapping it in a piece of tape before placing it in the trash.
 Ticks are very hardy and can reattach if not disposed of properly!
 They cannot be disposed of with regular “conventional bug” methods (i.e., in a tissue in your trash can).

 - Continue to check the site for several days.
 As previously stated, some reddening and itching can occur.
 If reddening worsens, you observe any inflammation or oozing, or it appears that your dog is in pain, contact your veterinarian.

-If for whatever reason you are uncomfortable, contact your veterinarian.
-They will be more than happy to remove it for you or can walk you through the process.
+With tick removal, the goal is to detach from the skin very carefully.
+You should never jerk the tick away from the skin or pull it in a rapid fashion.
+If you are uncomfortable for any reason, contact your veterinarian.
+They will be more than happy to remove it for you or walk you through the process.

 A Final Word on How to Get Rid of Ticks